gcross/LogicGrowsOnTrees/README.md

-The above was obtained by running a job, which counts the number of solutions, three times for each number of workers and problem size, and then taking the shortest time of each set of three*; the maximum number of workers for this experiment was limited by the size of the cluster.
+The above was obtained by running a job, which counts the number of solutions, three times for each number of workers and problem size, and then taking the shortest time of each set of three*; the maximum number of workers for this experiment (128) was limited by the size of the cluster.

-* The other two data points for each value of N were usually within a small percentage of the other two points, save for (oddly) the *left*-most data point (i.e., the one with the fewest workers) for each problem size, which varied from 150%-200% of the best time; the full data set is available in the `scaling/` directory.
+\* All of the data points for each value of N were usually within a small percentage of one another, save for (oddly) the *left*-most data point (i.e., the one with the fewest workers) for each problem size, which varied from 150%-200% of the best time; the full data set is available in the `scaling/` directory.